Honors Thesis in IS

 How Do I Submit My Completed IS:4991 Honors Thesis in International Studies?

-Make 3 copies of your finished thesis to turn in as follows (you are advised to keep a copy of all Honors Thesis materials for your records).
+Make 3 copies of your finished thesis to turn in as follows (you are also advised to keep a copy of all Honors Thesis materials for your records).

 - Faculty mentor: Turn in one copy of your thesis to your faculty mentor for grading.
 Be sure to communicate with your mentor about an appropriate deadline that will give him/her time to review your final draft so that he/she can then sign your International Studies Honors Thesis Cover Sheet and your Honors Title Page.